-In addition to traditional market research, Ford is investing in social science-based research globally, observing how consumers interact with vehicles and gaining new insights into the cognitive, social, cultural, technological and economic nuances that affect product design.
+In addition to traditional market research, Ford electric vehicle team is investing in social science-based research globally.
+All observing how consumers interact with vehicles and gaining new insights into the cognitive, social, cultural, technological and economic nuances that affect product design.

 “This new way of working brings together marketing, research, engineering and design in a new way to create meaningful user experiences, rather than individually developing technologies and features that need to be integrated into a final product,” Nair said.
 “We are using new insights from anthropologists, sociologists, economists, journalists and designers, along with traditional business techniques, to reimagine our product development process, create new experiences and make life better for millions of people.”

-Next year, Ford is doubling the number of projects that use ethnographic research versus this year.
+Next year, Ford electric vehicle team is doubling the number of projects that use ethnographic research versus this year.

-The team of social scientists already has spent months exploring topics such as the future of luxury transport, how people form relationships with their cars and the role of trucks in the American heartland.
+The team of social scientists already has spent months exploring topics such as the future of luxury transport.
+That’s how people form relationships with their cars and the role of trucks in the American heartland.

 During the past three years, the team has invested more than 4,000 hours with thousands of vehicle users in more than 25 cities worldwide, taking 80,000 photos, nearly 3,000 hours of video and more than 8,000 pages of field notes, feeding countless insights to improve the product creation process.